GLOBAL MARKETS-Shares, euro rise on hopes for Spain deal

 In bond markets, the benchmark 10-year U.S. Treasury note

-as talk Spain might soon request a bailout was said to favor
+percent, as talk Spain might soon request a bailout was said to

 Spain and Italy's 10-year bond yields